-You will no longer need to email your submission to multiple individuals to ensure it has been submitted.
+You do not need to email your submission to multiple individuals to ensure it has been submitted.
 You may, however, still want to forward a copy of your email confirmation to your District Deputy or Regional Growth Director for record keeping.